MomanyiJ/AirBnB_clone/README.md

 - create the first abstracted storage engine of the project: File storage.
 - create all unittests to validate all our classes and storage engine

+### How I will manage the objects of my project.
+I will:
+* Create a new object (ex: a new User or a new Place)
+* Retrieve an object from a file, a database etc…
+* Do operations on objects (count, compute stats, etc…)
+* Update attributes of an object
+* Destroy an object